Mahela makes his entrance

 Don Bradman scored his 1000th run of the season, the earliest date the landmark has been achieved, on his way to 145 not out against Hampshire.
 The previous record was May 28 by Wally Hammond a year earlier.

 Birth of a stonewaller.
 Indian allrounder Ravi Shastri batted ten hours for his Test-best of 206 at the SCG in 1991-92 in the match in which Shane Warne, on debut, took 1 for 150.
 Of batsmen who have played ten Test innings against Australia, only Eddie Paynter averages more than Shastri's 77.75.
-Shastri started off as a lower-order hitter, but ended up as a defensive batsman at the top of the order.
+Shastri started off as a lower-order hitter but ended up as a defensive batsman at the top of the order.
 He was a useful one-day player and won the Man of Series in the 1985 World Championship of Cricket in Australia.
 The same year, he also equalled Gary Sobers' world record of six sixes in an over in a Ranji Trophy game.
-Shastri, who played his last Test aged just 30, is now a popular TV commentator.
+Shastri, who played his last Test aged just 30, went on to be a popular TV commentator and also served as India's director of cricket in the mid-2010s.

 An amazing day's play at Lord's, where Australia beat MCC by nine wickets - in a match of only 105 runs, a record low for a completed first-class game.
 MCC made 33 and 19, Australia 41 (in 66.2 overs), and 12 for 1.
 Only three players made double figures, and there were no fewer than 16 ducks.
 Fred Spofforth took 6 for 4 in the first innings, Harry Boyle 6 for 3 in the second.